irtizaali283/Frontend_Design_for_Ecart/README.md

-# E-Cart-Project-DSA
+# E-Cart-Project

-This is an E-Cart project based on Data Structures &amp; Algorithms Concepts.
+This is an E-Cart project based on JAVA Swing.

-Backend Concepts Used:
+----------FUNCTIONALITIES----------

+.)
+LOGIN:
+   Firt you have to register yourself.

+.)
+REGISTRATION:
+   Email should use special char like "@".
+   Password should be atleast 8 char.
+   Phone numeber should be 11 char.

+.)
+CATALOGUE:
+   Add to cart / Remove from cart.

+.)
+CART:
+   Quantity setter + & - Button.

+.)
+BILLING:
+   Invoice generator.

+.)
+CHECKOUT:
+   Phone number should be 11 char.
+   Only Cod method is available.

+----------FEATURES----------
 .
-Stack
+LOGIN/REGISTRATION PANEL
 .
-Queue
+CATALOGUE
 .
-Searching
+CART
 .
-Linkedlist
+BILLING
 .
-Sorting

-Frontend:
-Java Framework (Java Swing).

-Database:
-MySQL
+CHECKOUT
+.
+LOGOUT